 If potential leads are visiting your site, you need a way to capture them with forms and landing pages.
 Many website builders include their own form tools, and if you use WordPress, there are plenty of free plugins available to help you collect additional visitor data.

 Once you’ve used inbound marketing to bring warm leads to your site, lead capture tools like Digioh can help you capture visitor interest by presenting the most relevant call-to-action to each visitor.

 By using Digioh to show visitors targeted discounts or other promotions, you can encourage them to join your email list or provide other important first-party data.
 With that data in hand, you can use the rest of the tools in your inbound marketing arsenal to guide them towards conversion.

 Digioh’s drag-and-drop builder is designed to put the power in the marketer’s hands.
-Just choose one of our 100+ built-in themes, then use our user-friendly editor to customize your pop-ups, inline forms, quizzes, surveys, or other CTAs to your heart’s content.
+Just choose one of our built-in pop-up themes, then use our user-friendly editor to customize your pop-ups, inline forms, quizzes, surveys, or other CTAs to your heart’s content.